-Minimum hours of operations are at least thirty minutes before the first tee-time until thirty minutes after sunset and no later than 10:30pm.
-RAP may agree to extend the hours of operation upon request of the CONCESSIONAIRE at RAPs discretion.
+Minimum hours of operation are thirty minutes before the first tee-time until thirty minutes after sunset.

 Any deviation from the hours specified shall be subject to prior written approval of GENERAL MANAGER.

 CONCESSIONAIRE must post the hours of operation in a location visible to the public, and must be open for business during the hours posted.
 Hours of operation may not be changed without prior written approval of RAP.
 Any deviation from such days and hours shall be subject to the prior written approval of RAP.